Shane-Short/dev-reference-library/data_eng/power_fx.md

-// rebuild working list based on final saved state
+// Rebuild working list after save to reflect final Reference state If(
-If(
     And(
         !IsBlank(varSelectedModuleId),